gaultier/blog/how_to_make_your_own_static_site_generator.md

     for _ in 0..=(current_depth - base_depth) {
         writeln!(content, "</li>\n</ul>").unwrap();
     }
-    // [...]
+    writeln!(content, "</details>\n").unwrap();
 }

 ```

 ## Generate the HTML

-We walk the AST and mechanically generate the appropriate HTML for each markdown element.
+I walk the AST and mechanically generate the appropriate HTML for each markdown element.

-We have total freedom here, and can add our own CSS classes, ids, data attributes, etc.
+I have total freedom here, and can add our own CSS classes, ids, data attributes, etc.

 It is also straightforward to adapt this code to generate other formats, e.g. Latex (if you enjoy that kind of thing), etc.